Ysoroko/Libft/README.md

 # Libft
-A project about creating a library containing 44 coded functions that can be useful anywhere, anytime!
+First s19 coding school project about creating a library containing 44 coded functions that can be useful anywhere, anytime!

 This project covers the use of all the basic variable types and also the manipulation of the linked lists.